 Later, a friend’s friend took us for a crazy drive, around the city, in her open jeep.
 It was perhaps the first time I had ever sat in a vehicle without a top so I absentmindedly placed myself in the middle.
-Yes, I still think I’m thin and feather weight and may fly off and I also do things like I’m 16.
+Why?
+Because, I still think I’m thin and feather weight and may fly off easily!

-The day and drive was over and we called it a night after chatting (not on devices), drinking and eating at home.
-We celebrated a birthday and had some famous sponge cake from Pune’s Kayani Bakery.
+Like all good things, the day and drive came to an end, so, we called it a night after some chit-chatting, drinking and eating at home.
+We celebrated a birthday and had a famous sponge cake from Pune’s Kayani Bakery.